 The characters we meet range from rebel fighters to robots that are no longer linked to their superiors any more.
 One such character is a pacifist named Pascal.
 He and some robots have decided to live a peaceful life in a forest located a short distance from the city.
 They have built up a small community and every resident can talk to you and offer insight into their thoughts and lives.
-In one of the side quests we escorted a parade of robots dressed as clowns, and protected them against evil robots.
-In another we recover intel lost by the rebels, info that could prove important in the ongoing struggle.
+In one of the side quests, we escorted a parade of robots dressed as clowns and protected them against evil robots.
+In another, we recovered intel lost by the rebels, info that could prove important in the ongoing struggle.

 Side missions are critical as they reward you with experience points, materials and weapons.
 The main missions are more straightforward; run to the point A, fight a variety of enemies, listen to an exchange of information.
 They often end with a boss battle, and they're very well-made and loaded with character.
-Such a encounter begins early in the game, I encounter a robot who has taken a liking to opera music, on a big stage, with a big giant dress and everything.
-Other bosses are absolutely gigantic creations that require significantly more firepower to master and a very different kind of strategy and tactic.
+Such an encounter begins early in the game when we encounter a robot who has taken a liking to opera music, on a big stage, with a big giant dress and everything.
+Other bosses are absolutely gigantic creations that require significantly more firepower to master and a very different kind of strategy.

 The move between characters, mainly 2B and another android, 9S, initially impressed.
 2B is tough, straightforward and always puts the mission first.
 9S, on the other hand, often tries to joke around, for example, he wants to be called "Nines", something 2B initially doesn't want to do at all.
 The other characters we met often felt well written and interesting, and here and there we found small, subtle references to the last game.
 However, you needn't have played the first to appreciate its successor, because it's completely independent.

-If you've ever played God of War, Devil May Cry or Dante's Inferno, you will quickly get into this.
-2B has access to two different weapons and with her there is a small floating robot called "Pod".
+If you've ever played God of War, Devil May Cry, or Dante's Inferno, you will quickly get into this.
+2B has access to two different weapons and with her there's a small floating robot called Pod.
 This little guy can be equipped with various tools.
 It starts off with a machine gun that you can use freely without having to think of ammunition or overheating.
-You simply hold down "R1" all the time to shoot constantly; it doesn't do much damage and may well save you in a precarious situation.
+You simply hold down "R1" all the time to shoot constantly; it doesn't do much damage but may well save you in a precarious situation.

 Nier:Automata does something quite special.
 It successfully achieves something that few other modern JRPGs can.
 That is, it takes the established and...
 9/10